-The goal of the clinic is to coordinate care with your oncologist to make sure you complete the most appropriate cancer therapy, while minimizing possible damage to your heart and treating any heart conditions.
+The goal of the Cardio-Oncology clinic is to collaborate with your oncologist to make sure you complete the most appropriate cancer therapy, while minimizing possible damage to your heart and treating any heart conditions.

 In the Cardio-Oncology clinic, doctors trained in heart disease (cardiologists) will evaluate and treat heart conditions before, during or after cancer therapy, as needed.
 Patients with a high risk of heart disease, patients with an existing heart disease and patients who develop heart disease or heart complications from cancer treatment will benefit from the clinic services.

 - Advice and guidance before and during cancer therapy on how to prevent, monitor and treat heart conditions

 - Treatment for pre-existing heart conditions including heart medications if needed

 - Collaborate with oncologist to discuss the cancer treatment options for people at high risk of heart disease or existing heart disease

 - Monitoring heart disease or risk of heart disease before, during and after cancer therapy with regular imaging tests and blood tests to look for signs of heart complications